SimonOuellette35/AmotizedDSL/README.md

 ### Reference IDs
 Referring to previously generated state variables is done by using a token value equal to N+idx, where N is the number of primitives in the DSL, and idx is the 0-indexed number of the state variable.
 The output of the first instruction step is N+0, the output of the second instruction step is N+1, and so forth.
 This token value, or "reference ID", can be used anywhere there is a primitive argument to be set.

 Note that reference ID are essentially objects, in an object-oriented programming sense.
 They can either be used as is, when the argument type is of the object being referred to (e.g., a Grid instance), but it is also possible to access some of their attributes.
+The attributes are at the end of the DSL list:

+> Object attributes

+> '.x': lambda pixel: get_x(pixel),

+> '.y': lambda pixel: get_y(pixel),

+> '.c': lambda pixel: get_color(pixel),

+> '.max_x': max_x,

+> '.max_y': max_y,

+> '.width': get_width,

+> '.height': get_height,

+> '.ul_x': get_ul_x,

+> '.ul_y': get_ul_y

+In other to use

 ### Structure of a program